asgood23/STATIONS/earth2020X/earth2020x_items.md

 # Earth 2020X Items
 *This will be a constantly expanding table of items from the [Earth 2020X - Stuff playlist](https://open.spotify.com/playlist/0VTAv9ZG7SkCpzTDFt1Hnl?si=4fb383509e1b4915){:target="_blank"}*

-*Have you created your own items from the playlist?
-Send them to us.*
+Have you created your own items from the playlist?
+Send them to us.

 Item descriptions come from an AI interpreting Spotify song titles as actual things that must exist on Earth.

 Generally, assume an item adds a +1 bonus to rolls associated with it.
 Make up other uses and effects as desired in discussion with your gamerunner.

+## Playlist

+<iframe style="border-radius:12px" src="https://open.spotify.com/embed/playlist/0VTAv9ZG7SkCpzTDFt1Hnl?utm_source=generator" width="100%" height="380" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture"></iframe>

+## Items

 |      |                               |                                                              |
 | ---- | ----------------------------- | ------------------------------------------------------------ |